deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

-- [ ] Streamline ingestion and indexing
+- [ ] Collapse progress to year bars
-      - Speed up the daemon first
-      - Filesystem db access is a likely culprit.
-Consider keeping DBs in memory and writing async
-      - Consider converting create-queue to a multiplex of 1, or switching to multiplex
 - [ ] Don't delete `lastKey` when restarting import from "completed" state (library-import-on-write)

 ## Next actions